Abisade/Intelligent-Lighting-System-Project/Abisade Folarin/Bisade's profile.md

 ## About me
 - :school: I'm an `Erasmus Master Student` in SEAS 4.0 at Universidade Da Coruna
 - :technologist: I love using Technology as a solution for every `Problem`
-- :student: I’m currently learning: `Industry 4.0` , `Industrial internet of things` and `Digital Twin`.
+- :student: I’m currently learning: `Industry 4.0` , `Industrial Internet of Things` and `Digital Twin`.
 - :nerd_face: Always `learning new things`, this is [MY RESUME](https://xxxxxxxxxxxxxxxx).

 <br>